 Types of Sump Pumps

 There are two types of backup sump pump systems, battery powered and municipal water pressure powered.
-Please note acceptance into our full-service program is by invitation only, so please send your strongest work.
 Backup sump pump systems are combined with a primary sump pump for additional protection and peace of mind.
 Your backup sump pump system will turn on in the event of a power failure of if your primary pump fails.
 Most sump wells are 30″ deep.
 We dig ours 36″ deep and fill the bottom 6″ with gravel and also drill holes in the bottom of the sump wells before installation.
 This has 2 benefits:

 - Allows left over water to drain down into the ground and dissipate so water is not left in the bottom of the sump well when the sump pump shuts off.
 All sump pumps leave water in the sump well after pumping.
 If the water stays in sump well it will leave dampness/humidity/smell in the air.